PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToCreateAProduct.md

     }
 }
 ```
 All ProductInstances are derived from `ProductInstance<TProductType>`.
 Instance specific properties can be added.
-If you have for example only one materialnumber for a car type and the configuration depends on the user, this could be part of the properties of the instance.
+Depending on the size of the watch it could happen that the needle used for hours in one watch is used for minutes in another one (although this example is quite unlikely).
 ```C#
 public class NeedleInstance : ProductInstance<NeedleType>
 {